Cr4sh/pico_dma/README.md

 [+] 100% completed
 [+] Done
 ```

+PicoEVB board has 4 MB SPI flash chip, this design is using `0x150000` bytes of its space for FPGA bitstream and remaining `0x2b0000` bytes for pre-boot DMA attack payload, so its maximum size is limited to this specific value.

 When PCI-E link with the board is up &minus; UART-controlled mode allows you to work with usual Python tools from PCI Express DIY hacking toolkit.
 For example, you can read PCI configuration space registers of the board using `pcie_cfg.py` program: